watoki/qrator/README.md

 Usually, an action either changes the state of an entity and returns nothing (i.e. Command) or returns one or several entities but changes no state (i.e. Query).

-Action have properties as well which are rendered as form fields for the user to fill out if neccessary.
+Actions can have properties as well which are rendered as form fields for the user to fill out if neccessary.

 ### Representer